Mansfield Rule Certification

 How Do Firms Become Certified?

-Over the course of 18 months, participating law firms track the diversity of their candidate pools for leadership and governance roles, , and client pitch activity with a goal of considering at least 30 percent underrepresented lawyers in at least 60% of applicable categories.
+Participating law firms track the diversity of their candidate pools for leadership and governance roles, recruitment, and client pitch activity with a goal of considering at least 30 percent underrepresented lawyers in at least 60% of applicable categories.

 Our participation in the Mansfield certification process helps us track important related metrics, standardize processes, and increase transparency.
 It also allows us to work closely with other leading law firms across the country to adopt best practices to increase the diversity of firm consistent with our core values.